Shinto: Kami

-Shinto is polytheistic, involving the veneration of many deities known as kami, or sometimes as jingi (神祇).
-In Japanese, no distinction is made here between singular and plural, and hence the term kami refers both to individual kami and the collective group of kami.
+Shinto is polytheistic, involving the veneration of deities known as kami, or sometimes as jingi (神祇).
+In Japanese, the term kami refers both to individual kami and the collective group of kami.
 Although lacking a direct English translation, the term kami has sometimes been rendered as "god" or "spirit".
 The historian of religion Joseph Kitagawa deemed these English translations "quite unsatisfactory and misleading", and various scholars urge against translating kami into English.
 In Japanese, it is often said that there are eight million kami, a term which connotes an infinite number, and Shinto practitioners believe that they are present everywhere.
 They are not regarded as omnipotent, omniscient, or necessarily immortal.

-The term kami is "conceptually fluid", being "vague and imprecise".
-In Japanese it is often applied to the power of phenomena that inspire a sense of wonder and awe in the beholder.
-Kitagawa referred to this as "the kami nature", stating that he thought it "somewhat analogous" to the Western ideas of the numinous and the sacred.
+The term kami is "conceptually fluid", and in Japanese it also applies to the power of phenomena that inspire a sense of wonder and awe.
+Kitagawa referred to this as "the kami nature", suggesting it was "somewhat analogous" to the Western concepts of the numinous and the sacred.
 Kami are seen to inhabit both the living and the dead, organic and inorganic matter, and natural disasters like earthquakes, droughts, and plagues; their presence is seen in natural forces such as the wind, rain, fire, and sunshine.
 Accordingly, Nelson commented that Shinto regards "the actual phenomena of the world itself" as being "divine".
-This perspective has been characterised as being animistic.
+This perspective has been characterised as animistic.